deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    ./d8-push.sh --source-dir /your/source-dir/ --path your.private.registry.com/deckhouse --username <USERNAME> --password <PASSWORD>
    ```

-   > Note! please, refer to documentation of your registry to proper specify `--path` value
-   > (for example, for `Harbor` it can be `harbor.registry.com/deckhouse/deckhouse`, but not `harbor.registry.com/deckhouse`)
+   > Note!
+Please, refer to the documentation of your registry to properly specify the `--path` value.
+For example, for `Harbor` it can be `harbor.registry.com/deckhouse/deckhouse`, but not `harbor.registry.com/deckhouse`.

 ## How to bootstrap a cluster and run Deckhouse without the usage of release channels?